schemaanalyst/schemaanalyst/README.md

 If you are getting started with SchemaAnalyst and relational databases, then it will likely be easiest if you use the SQLite database management system.
-In fact, SQLite is often installed by default by many Linux operating systems.
+In fact, SQLite is often installed by default by many versions of the Linux operating system.
 If you are running the Ubuntu operating system and you discover that SQLite is not currently installed, then you can install it by running the following command in your terminal window:

 ```
 sudo apt install sqlite3